Belvedere Palace – tickets, prices, discounts, hours, must see

 You can board Tram #D to reach the Schloss Belvedere, the Tram stop right next to the Upper Belvedere entrance.

-Or you can take Tram #18 or Tram #O to reach Station Quartier Belvedere and then walk 900 meters (half a mile) to Upper Belvedere.
+You can also take Tram #18 or Tram #O to reach Station Quartier Belvedere and then walk 900 meters (half a mile) to Upper Belvedere.

 If you want to reach the Lower Belvedere, you can take Tram 71 and get down at Unteres Belvedere, right in front of the building.

-Tram #D or Tram #2 can drop you at Schwarzenbergplatz, from where you can walk the 1.3 km (0.80 miles) to Lower Belvedere.
+One convenient way to the Lower Belvedere is by taking Tram #D or Tram #2.
+You can get down at Schwarzenbergplatz, from where you can reach the entrance in 1.3 km (0.80 miles).

 Schwarzenbergplatz to Belvedere Palace